powsybl/powsybl-metrix/docs/metrix.md

 equipments id1,id2...} // elements ids that will be put out of order
 ```

-Note that to propagate a contingency defined on branches without breaker, the global option `propagateBranchTripping` can be used to propagate the contingency on connected branches.
-Contingencies that breaks the network connectivity are ignored unless `outagesBreakingConnexity` global parameter is set to true.
-In this case, Metrix will try to reach adequacy using all loads and generators equally and the results will show the cut off equipments.
+Note that to propagate a contingency defined on branches without a breaker, the global option `propagateBranchTripping` can be used to propagate the contingency on connected branches.
+Contingencies that break the network connectivity are ignored unless `outagesBreakingConnexity` global parameter is set to true.
+In this case, Metrix will try to reach adequacy using all loads and generators equally, and the results will show the cut-off elements.
 HVDC lines can be tripped off only in a synchronized network.

 ### Examples

-To define a list of contingency for a list of components:
+To define a list of contingencies for a list of components:
 ```groovy
 components=[
   'A.NOUL61FLEAC',